-September 6-30: Eligible students may submit a Critical Reflection Essay (CRE) and self-assessment.
-Students who have passed the CRE in a previous semester may retake their self-assessment and pre-register for the ACTFL tests.
+- Tuesday, January 19 - Friday, February 12: Eligible students may submit a Critical Reflection Essay (CRE) and complete self-assessments.
+Students who have passed the CRE in a previous semester may pre-register for the ACTFL tests.

-October 28 - November 6: All students eligible to take or retake ACTFL tests may register for test times.
+- Wednesday, March 3 - Wednesday, March 17: All students eligible to take or retake ACTFL tests may register for test dates.

 - March 22 - 24: Remote ACTFL testing in a single, 2-hour block (Reading and listening only)

 - March 25 - 26: Remote ACTFL testing dates for speaking

 - April 1 - 2: Remote ACTFL testing dates for writing

 Please contact email@example.com to see if you are eligible to submit a Critical Reflection Essay.
 If you are eligible, you will receive a link to give you access to the Spanish Certificate Canvas site to upload your materials.